 The four types of bots that the report breaks out are:

-- Price scrapers: bots that scrapes changing prices to monitor competitors
+- Price scrapers: bots that scrape changing prices to monitor competitors

 - Account stealing: bots that test stolen login credentials